-Meghan Markle & Prince Harry Are ‘Absolute Soulmates’ Said Photographer Misan Harriman
+Meghan Markle & Prince Harry Are ‘Absolute Soulmates,’ Says Photographer Misan Harriman

-Photographer Misan Harriman revealed that Meghan Markle and Prince Harry are “absolute soulmates” in a new interview with Vogue Magazine.
+Photographer Misan Harriman revealed that Meghan Markle and Prince Harry are “absolute soulmates” in a new interview with Vogue.

 Misan remotely photographed the royal duo through the lens of his iPad from his location in London to Santa Barbara, California.
 In his Instagram caption, he included the hashtags “#remoteshoot” and “#shotonipad.”

-“With the tree of life behind them and the garden representing fertility, life, and moving forward, they didn’t need any direction, because they are, and always have been, waltzing through life together as absolute soulmates,” he said.
+“With the tree of life behind them and the garden representing fertility, life, and moving forward, they didn’t need any direction, because they are, and always have been, waltzing through life together as absolute soulmates,” he told Vogue.

-Misan revealed that Meghan and Harry appeared to be comfortable in the photograph.
-So much so, they were not aware that he was shooting them.
+Misan revealed that Meghan and Harry appeared to be comfortable in the photograph, so much so that they were not aware he was shooting them.
 He said that when you see people who have the connection they have, it’s like reading the pages of a book.
 He said that the photograph captured their “truth.”

 Misan remarked that he was happy to help share in the duo’s happiness after Meghan suffered a miscarriage in July 2020.

-“To be asked to help share this absolute joy after such an unimaginable loss and heartache is a marker of true friendship,” he said to Vogue.
+“To be asked to help share this absolute joy after such an unimaginable loss and heartache is a marker of true friendship,” he continued.
 “Meg reminded me that had I not introduced her to a mutual friend, then she wouldn’t have met Harry.
 I’m grateful for whatever small part I played.”

 The laid-back feel of their latest photo demonstrates the way Meghan and Harry are navigating their lives since stepping down from their roles as senior royals in early 2020.